acm-97/billimd-skill-test/README.md

 ## Project Overview

 This project is a web application that includes:

-- Dashboard visualization
+- A simple dashboard with API data
-- Form builder interface
+- A dynamic form builder
-- User management with data loading
+- A paginated and searchable data table

 ## Getting Started